-The Eighth Symphony, in its length and instrumentation, is a throwback to Haydn’s “London” Symphonies from the 1790s.
-Still, Beethoven’s brevity should not be confused with complacency; this was a period in which the central thrust of his music was the distillation of each gesture down to its essence, whether it was the imposing “fate” motive of the Fifth Symphony or the jolly intervals and fragments that underpin the Eighth.
+The Eighth Symphony, in its length and instrumentation, is a throwback to Franz Joseph Haydn’s “London” Symphonies from the 1790s.
+Still, Beethoven’s efficiency should not be confused with complacency; this was a period in which the central thrust of his music was the distillation of each gesture down to its essence, whether it was the imposing “fate” motive of the Fifth Symphony or the jolly intervals and fragments that underpin the Eighth.

 The second movement, marked Allegretto scherzando, is as close as this symphony gets to a slow movement.
 Here the object of obsession is a brisk, three-note pattern: short-short-long, usually cast as a leap up and a step down into a target note.
 The strings juggle this motive like a hot potato under the watchful eyes of clucking woodwinds.
 Three notes at times reduce down to two, and finally it ends with a shudder on a single pitch.

 Having dispensed with the joking in the second movement, the third movement takes the form of a graceful minuet, rather than a more rambunctious scherzo.
 The warm, slurred string lines offset the dryness of the preceding music, and the contrasting trio section evokes a pastoral air with horn calls and clarinet counter-lines.

 The finale flies by at a whirlwind Allegro vivace tempo, which Beethoven specified as 84 measures per minute.
 (When the violins enter with tremolo figures, each note lasts not quite six-hundredths of a second!)
 Besides the obvious excitement of such fast music, it invites the ear to draw out larger patterns from within motion that is too quick to process on a note-by-note basis, forming another strategy to crystallize the essence of musical material.